umatter/primemover_py/tutorial/2 a more complete setup.md

                                      task=name,
                                      flag=self._search_type))  # Add Job to select a result randomly
 ```
+It is critical to use the flag parameter at some point in order to identify the job for parsing later!
+Having multiple jobs with
+the same flag will lead to both being parsed.
+This is not true for the single select job, as this job changes the assigned flag
+to "<decision_type>/<flag>".

 Finally, if desired, we select a result and scroll through the page we are now on.
 The job SingleSelect_New will replace the old SingleSelect job in the upcoming version
 of the runner.
 It allows the use of the criteria extractor field to guide a decision process